wnchan/tp/docs/UserGuide.md

   ![result for 'filter 04'](images/filter.png)

 #### Expected Output (Failure):
-* Message: “Invalid command format!
+* Message: “Invalid command format!<br>

-  filter: Filters all students whose tutorials match any of the specified slots (2-digit numbers between 01 and 22) and displays them as a list with index numbers.
+  filter: Filters all students whose tutorials match any of the specified slots (2-digit numbers between 01 and 22) and displays them as a list with index numbers.<br>
-  Parameters: SLOT [MORE_SLOTS]...
+  Parameters: SLOT [MORE_SLOTS]...<br>
   Example: filter 08 15"

 ### Deleting a person : `delete`